Channomuraena vittata: Determination sign

 The distinctive features are the small cranium, the anterior position of the eyes, an enlarged lower jaw that projects beyond upper jaw and 13 to 16 dark bars or bands throughout the body.

 Occurrence

 Only native cases have been found, so it is not invasive to anywhere.

 Atlantic Ocean: Ascension Island, the Cape Verde Islands, Annobon Island, and Sao Tome Island, Bermuda, the Bahamas, in the Gulf of Mexico from northwestern Cuba, in the Caribbean from Mona Island, Puerto Rico to St. Vincent, Colombia, Curaçao to Margarita Island, St. Paul's Rocks and Brazil (Bahia).

 Indo-pacific: Reunion and Mauritius and Christmas Island, Palau, and the Hawaiian Islands, Kiribati Island, Palmyra Island, Micronesia (Pohnpei), Indonesia (Bali).

 Ecology

 Habitat: Subtidal rocks, rocky reefs and coral reefs.
 It is an uncommon bottom dwelling species.
 Uniquely snake-like in appearance and behavior, it is a benthic and solitary species mostly found in outer reef slopes under ledges and in holes.
 It is secretive and nocturnal.

-Depth range: 5 – 100 meters, but usually around 40 meters of depth.
+Depth range: 5–100 m, but usually around 40 m of depth.